-Students who exit from special education or who change resident district, Fund Code, and/or Private Facility Code during the school year, but who will be claimed for reimbursement for a part of the school year in the reported program, should not be deleted from FACTS.
-If the student's name is deleted, the student will not be eligible for state reimbursement or the federal counts.
-Instead, an end date should be entered for the student for that program; exit information should be entered.
+Students who exit from special education or who change resident district, fund code, and/or private facility entity ID number during the school year, but who will be claimed for reimbursement for a part of the school year in the reported program, should not be deleted from I-Star.
+If the student's name is deleted, the student will not be eligible for state reimbursement or included in the federal child count.
+Instead, an end date should be entered for the student for that program along with exit information.

-If a student has been discontinued from a district program and at a later date during the school year re-enters the same district, re-enter the data for the student as a new entry on FACTS using the new begin date.
-Also, reenter the student on FACTS if: 1) the student is to be claimed by a different district; 2) the student is in a different private facility; or 3) the student is to be listed with a different funding source.
+If a student has been discontinued from a district program and at a later date during the school year re-enters the same district, re-enter the data for the student as a new entry in I-Star using the new begin date.

-PLEASE NOTE: End dates for Fund Codes N with Reason for Not Receiving Services Code 01 and Fund Code U will automatically be inserted by iePoint > I-Star at the end of the school year.
+PLEASE NOTE: End dates for Fund Code N with Reason for Not Receiving Services Code 01 and Fund Code U will automatically be inserted by I-Star at the end of the school year.